 In the first Reykjavik Marathon in 1984 68 runners took part in the half marathon distance.
-In 2018 there where 2.895 registered runners.
+Past few years the number of participants has been close to 3000.

 The half marathon distance is open for all men and women 15 years and older.
 The time limit is 7 hours and 30 minutes.

 Registration should be done online here at marathon.is.
 It will also be possible to register at the EXPO but then the entry fee will be higher.
 Click here for further information about registration for the Reykjavik Marathon.
 Participants in the 10 km, 21.1 km and 42.2 km distances, are prohibited from bringing strollers/pushchairs or prams onto the course.